denizdanaei/DA_ex2/README.md

 - Main.java
     - Create the components *Done*
     - Create threads of the components *Done*
-    - It must be possible to specify the number of components
+    - It must be possible to specify the number of components *Done*
 - Component.java
-    - The functionality of registering and looking up components
+    - The functionality of registering *DONE* and looking up components *Done*
     - The global framework of the Component class *Done?
 I guess not completely*
-    - Implement broadcasting, receiving a request
+    - Implement broadcasting, receiving a request *Loading...*
+        - body of sendRequest and receiveRequest; *Done*
+            - RN[i] of the source will be incremented.
+            - in the sendRequest, all other components will receiveRequest
     - Include random delays in the CS and btw the finishing execution of CS and a new access request.
     - Implement token send and receive
 - [Token Implementation][1]